04pranab/os-symmetry-synchronization/README.md

 - Silberschatz and Galvin, *“Operating System Concepts”*, Wiley-India, International Student Version, 8th Ed., 2010
 - Joseph A. Gallian, Contemporary Abstract Algebra, Cengage Learning , 2017, 8th Edition.

 ---

+## Manuscript Status

+A full manuscript corresponding to this repository has been prepared. arXiv submission is planned and pending endorsement.

+---